Well-managed public access is vital to ensuring the Broads remains a spectacular place for escape, recreation and enjoyment

 Organisations and businesses are working to help as many people as possible experience the special magic of the Broads, with wheelchair accessible boats available, visitor attractions with facilities to help people with visual or hearing impairments and boardwalks suitable for wheelchair users.

-Mik Scarlet, presenter of the video, said: “With my job as a broadcaster and journalist I am lucky enough to travel all over the country, and even the world.
+Mik Scarlet, presenter of the video below, said: “With my job as a broadcaster and journalist I am lucky enough to travel all over the country, and even the world.
 There are, however, places I just seem to never have managed to visit and the Norfolk and Suffolk Broads was one of those places, despite always wanting to stay there.

 “The landscape, the wildlife and the activities all have me hooked, but the most impressive thing is how committed everyone I met is to accessibility.
 If you, a family member or friend are disabled you must visit the Broads.
 I know I will be back, very soon.”